MasterYuri/Laravel-EditTrans/README.md

 ### Options

-With option "onlylocale" you can make it to generate only for one locale:
+With option `onlylocale` you can make it to generate only for one locale:

 ```
 php artisan viewstolocales:run --onlylocale=en